 About These Photos…

-This website concentrates primarily on my New York based landscape & nature photography.
-However, I’ve also included aspects of other photo projects.
-Below are brief descriptions of these projects.
+This website concentrates primarily on my New York based landscape photography.
+However, I’ve also included examples from other photo projects from over the years.
+Essentially, this website covers my involvement in photography from 1979 - present.
+Below are brief descriptions of these photo projects.
 For a more detailed description, click the “Photo Notes” tab on the homepage.

-Thank you for taking the times to view my photography.
+Thank you for taking the time to view my photographs,